kochavalabs/mazzaroth-js/README.md

   **/
 })

 // Make a contract function call.
-To the contract function 'hello' which takes
+To the contract function 'args' which takes
-// no parameters.
+// three strings parameters
 const action = {
   channelID: channelID,
   nonce: '0',